Car Parking Charges at Gunnersbury

 The first 30 minutes of parking are free.
 If you wish to park at Gunnersbury for 30 minutes or under you will need to register for a valid ticket to qualify for your free parking.
 You can register via the App or the machine.
 We ask visitors to register for your free 30 minutes of parking promptly on arrival to the park to avoid accidental fines.

-Blue badge holders will continue to be able to park in the disabled car park by the museum and in the main car park for no charge.
+Blue badge holders can park in the museum car park and in the main car park for no charge.
 You need to register your badge number and vehicle number to receive free parking.
 Please call 0208 418 9445 if you have not already registered your number.

 How do I register for the first 30 minutes of free parking